carlocardella/vscode-VirtualRepos/README.md

 The extension uses the following [GitHub authentication scopes](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps)

 - `user:email`: needed to authenticate to GitHub
+- `user:follow`: needed to follow/unfollow a user on GitHub
 - `repo`: needed to create and update repositories (and their content) for the authenticated user
 - `delete_repo`: needed to delete repositories